-have decided grant exceptional to circumstances to enable further agency community consultation. consultation and However. consistency with section Direction 4.3 Flood Prone Land will require further consideration and agreement from the Department's Secretary."
+"I have decided to grant exceptional circumstances to enable further agency consultation and community consultation.
+However, consistency with section 9.1 Direction 4.3 Flood Prone Land will require further consideration and agreement from the Department's Secretary."

 To support its original case for exceptional circumstances, Council required an evacuation analysis that considered many of the overlapping processes such as warning time, evacuation routes, and population demographics to estimate the ability of people within the Parramatta CBD to evacuate either horizontally or vertically during a flood.